jjshanks/awesome-go/README.md

 - [go-humanize](https://github.com/dustin/go-humanize) - Formatters for time, numbers, and memory size to human readable format.
 - [gotabulate](https://github.com/bndr/gotabulate) - Easily pretty-print your tabular data with Go.
 - [sq](https://github.com/neilotoole/sq) - Convert data from SQL databases or document formats like CSV or Excel into formats such as JSON, Excel, CSV, HTML, Markdown, XML, and YAML.
-- [textwrap](https://github.com/isbm/textwrap) - Wraps text at end of lines.
-Implementation of `textwrap` module from Python.

 ### Markup Languages